Review: Patagonia Pluma Jacket

 For alpine climbers and backpackers who often find themselves in nasty, hitting-the-fan weather, that’s protection you can count on to help you get home again.
 But beyond performance justifying the price, its versatility quite literally pays for itself if you’re a four-season recreational athlete, because it eliminates the need for a second shell for winter conditions.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s or women’s Patagonia Pluma Jacket at moosejaw.com, the men’s at patagonia.com, or the women’s at patagonia.com.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s Patagonia Pluma Jacket at patagonia.com or rei.com, or the women’s Patagonia Pluma Jacket at patagonia.com.

 Tell me what you think.